-33. The strategy is:

-(a) Create a city of 20 minute neighbourhoods, that give people the ability to meet most of their everyday needs within a 20 minute walk, cycle or local public transport trip from their home.
+- 33. The strategy is: - (a) Create a city of 20 minute neighbourhoods, that give people the ability to meet most of their everyday needs within a 20 minute walk, cycle or local public transport trip from their home.

-Clause 15.01-5\$ (Neighbourhood character)
+Clause 15.01-5S (Neighbourhood character)

-(a) To recognise, support and protect neighbourhood character, cultural identity, and sense of place.

-35. Strategies are:

-- (a) Ensure development responds to cultural identity and contributes to existing or preferred neighbourhood character. - (b) Ensure development responds to its context and reinforces a sense of place and the valued features and characteristics of the local environment and place by emphasising the: - (i) Pattern of local urban structure and subdivision. - (ii) Underlying natural landscape character and significant vegetation. - (iii) Heritage values and built form that reflect community identity.
+- 34. The objective is: - (a) To recognise, support and protect neighbourhood character, cultural identity, and sense of place. - 35.
+Strategies are: - (a) Ensure development responds to cultural identity and contributes to existing or preferred neighbourhood character. - (b) Ensure development responds to its context and reinforces a sense of place and the valued features and characteristics of the local environment and place by emphasising the: - (i) Pattern of local urban structure and subdivision. - (ii) Underlying natural landscape character and significant vegetation. - (iii) Heritage values and built form that reflect community identity.

-Clause 15.02 (Sustainable Development)

-Clause 15.02-1S (Energy and resource efficiency)
+Clause 15.02 (Sustainable Development) Clause 15.02-1S (Energy and resource efficiency)

-(a) To encourage land use and development that is consistent with the efficient use of energy and the minimisation of greenhouse gas emissions.
+- 36. The objective is: - (a) To encourage land use and development that is consistent with the efficient use of energy and the minimisation of greenhouse gas emissions.